JonDotsoy/utils-js/README.md

 ## Bytes

 A utility class for converting and formatting byte values in different units (byte, kilobyte, megabyte, gigabyte, terabyte, petabyte).
+Supports aliases and plural forms for units, as well as parsing from strings.

 **Syntax:**